fishinwind/workshop/rst/Block_1/class-7.rst

     sleep(20)

-The `#BSUB` lines are comments, but are read by the submission program to identify features associdated with your jab.
-The `-J` flag sets the jobs name.
-The `-e` and `-o` options set the filenames for the output from the job printed to stdout and stderr
+The `#BSUB` lines are comments, but are read by the submission program to identify features associdated with your job.
+The `-J` flag sets the job's name.
+The `-e` and `-o` options set the filenames for the output from the job printed to stdout and stderr; `%J` is filled in with a unique job ID that is set when you run the job.

 Now you can submit the script to the queuing system.
 As soon as you submit it, you can check on its progress::